pandasoli/colorstrings/README.md

 # [Color String](https://github.com/pandasoli/colorstring) <img width='32' src='https://raw.githubusercontent.com/egonelbre/gophers/master/icon/emoji/gopher-blushing.png' alt='Gopher icon'/>

-This lib is usable for console (terminal) applications when you need to manage strings with color codes inside.
+This lib is usable for console (terminal) apps when you need to manage strings with color codes.

 I also have [goterm](https://github.com/pandasoli/goterm) that is a functions pack for console apps.
 Also I recommend you to use [Guffers](https://github.com/pandasoli/guffers) for a more complex CLI development.